Chapter 7 Global and local spatial autocorrelation

 ## using driver `GeoJSON'

-## Simple feature collection with 215 features and 12 fields
+## Simple feature collection with 1 feature and 0 fields

 ## Geometry type: POLYGON